 Once this is done, the product owner then places an order on the product backlog items, based on the most preferred user stories (one with maximum dots) to the least preferred.

-4) The Bucket System
+4. The Bucket System

-This technique can be incorporated when estimating a large no. of items.
+This project estimation technique can be incorporated when estimating a large no. of items.
 Here, different buckets (cards) are placed sequentially with values ranging from: 0, 1, 2, 3, 4, 5, 8, 13, 20, 30, 50, 100, and 200 (and more, if required).
 Next, the user stories (items) are placed within the buckets, according to estimators’ discretion.

 To start with, pick a random item and place it under a different bucket.
 Next, pick another user story, discuss all its features and requirements within the group and place it in the right bucket, upon consensus.
 Follow the same drill throughout.

-This technique can be applied when there are fewer backlog items, and the team size is small.
+This estimating technique can be applied when there are fewer backlog items, and the team size is small.
 It involves the following steps:

 In this step, on a wall or a board, two cards are placed in opposite corners, one named ‘Smaller’ and the other ‘Larger.’
-Next, all the participants receive a subset item from the product owner, and is asked to size each item individually.
+Next, all the participants receive a subset item from the product owner and is asked to size each item individually.

-b.
-Editing the wall:
+b) Editing the Wall

 In step 2, items can be moved from one location to another, based on team members’ discretion.
 In addition, team members can discuss the design and implementation aspect, given the allotted time span of twenty to sixty minutes.
-In case of minimal discussion, the team members can close the activity.
+In the case of minimal discussion, the team members can close the activity.

 In this step, team members place the items in suitable positions, post discussions.
-Here, t-shirt sizing, Fibonacci series etc. can be used for estimating the relative item size.
+Here, t-shirt sizing, Fibonacci series, etc. can be used for estimating the relative item size.

 In case the product owner observes a discrepancy in the estimations, or wishes to discuss more features and requirements of an item with the team members, they can address them, and then make the final estimations after discussions.